 This morning is a special day in the life of our church.
-If you are visiting or you are new to Colonial, you have come on a morning when we are introducing a new campaign to raise some capital funds for a youth facility here at Quivira and other capital needs at both of our locations.
+If you are visiting or you are new to Colonial, you have come on a morning when we are introducing a new campaign to raise some capital funds for a youth facility here at Overland Park and other capital needs at both of our locations.
 Now I know that may seem like a bummer for some of you, but here’s my challenge for all of us this morning, even before we get started: let’s give God the opportunity to speak through His Word, through the history of His great provision here at Colonial, through the vision that is taking shape regarding our future, and let’s anticipate that we are seated here this morning because God has something to say to each and every one of us, regardless of how we choose to participate in the capital campaign, ALRIGHT?

 Our text this morning is Acts 16:25-33.
 Please stand for the reading of God’s Word.